MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 The [`ResourcesEstimator`](xref:microsoft.quantum.machines.overview.resources-estimator) requires a slightly different implementation to retrieve the output.

-Firstly, instead of instantiating them as a variable with a `using` statement (as we do with the `QuantumSimulator`), we more directly instantiate objects of the class via
+Firstly, instead of instantiating them as a variable with a `using` statement (as we do with the `QuantumSimulator`), one can directly instantiate objects of the class via

 ```csharp
             var estimatorSingleQ = new ResourcesEstimator();
             var estimatorMultiQ = new ResourcesEstimator();
 ```

-Notice that instead of a single target simulator to be used by multiple Q# operations, we have instantiated one for each.
+Notice that instead of a single target simulator to be used by multiple Q# operations, the program instantiated one for each.
 This is because the objects themselves are modified when used as target machines, and their results can then be retrieved afterwards with the class method `.ToTSV()`.

-To run the operations on the resource estimators, we use
+To run the operations on the resource estimators, you need to run

 ```csharp
             await MeasureSuperposition.Run(estimatorSingleQ);